Now Inhale

 The individual's dilemma

 The Russell hero, baffled and balked by barriers and bureaucracy, thinks his way through the psychology of the problem.
-All these stories are studies in the psychology of adaptability and determination under pressure.
-"Now Inhale" is worthy of being mentioned, in the company of such excellent novels, among Russell's most memorable stories.
-It is fine science fiction.
+The novels mentioned above are studies in the psychology of adaptability and determination under pressure.
+"Now Inhale" is worthy of being in the company of such excellent novels, among Russell's most memorable stories.

 © 2010 Robert Wilfred Franson